RefugeesWork/organization/README.md

-# About
-We manage our work on [`Waffle`](https://waffle.io/RefugeesWork/organization) and [`Github issues`](https://github.com/RefugeesWork/organization/issues) and communicate happens on [`Gitter chat`](www.gitter.im/RefugeesWork/Chat)

----

 # Mission
-**[`Refugeeswork.com`](www.refugeeswork.com) is a mobile friendly app for newcomers to find freelance work**
+**[`Refugeeswork.com`](www.refugeeswork.com) is a tool for newcomers to find freelance work**
-We build a tool that empowers people with an entrepreneurial spirit to kickstart their self employment, develop their skills and get paid for it.

-Our program includes:
+### With us

+**Newcomers are able to:**

-- learning digital skills/programming
+- learn digital skills/programming
-- support with free consulting (online & offline) to help with all the bureaucracy
+- get support (online & offline) with all the bureaucracy
-- membership in a collective of digital professionals and help with finding customers and partners to make self employment sustainable
+- become members in a collective of digital professionals and get help with finding customers and partners to make self employment sustainable
+-
+**Companies are able to:**

+- outsource digital work
+- help newcomers re-start in their new home countries

+**Partners are able to:**

+- connect with a range of organizations with strong commitment to serving the needs of vulnerable and/or excluded populations, either through offering help with space and mentorship or with connecting newcomers to the market opportunities.

 ---